KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 not developmental.

 It does not describe procession,
-progress, or attainment—
+progress, or attainment —
 but structural placement
 within the lattice of emanation.

 What is listed later
-is not “higher.”
+is not "higher."
 What is listed earlier
-is not “prior in time.”
+is not "prior in time."

 The sequence names
 where coherence appears,